Make-School-Courses/BEW-2.3-Web-Security/Lessons/Lesson8.md

 This can be accomplished by luring users into making a drive-by download, exploiting web browser vulnerabilities, or by tricking the user into running a Trojan horse program, which may come from an email attachment.

-This malware will typically install modules that allow the computer to be commanded and controlled by the botnet's operator.
-After the software is downloaded, it will call home (send a reconnection packet) to the host computer.
-When the re-connection is made, depending on how it is written, a Trojan may then delete itself or may remain present to update and maintain the modules.
+Botnets typically **install modules** that allow the computer to be **commanded and controlled** by the botnet's operator.

+After the software is downloaded, it will **call home** to the host computer.
+When the re-connection is made, a bot may then delete itself or remain present to update and maintain the modules at the operator's behest.

 ### Features of a Botnet